SillyFreak/typst-packages-old/README.md

 	- add keywords
 - `typst.toml`, `LICENSE`: check if the license suits your needs
 - `README.md`: change the title, add description
-- `manual.typ`:
+- `docs/manual.typ`:
-	- change the title and description
+	- change the title, abstract, and introduction
-	- in the line `scope: (template: lib),` replace `template` with your package's name.
+	- in the lines `label-prefix: "template.",` and `scope: (template: lib),` replace `template` with your package's name.
+These define how you can reference functions in the manual and use the module in documentation comments.
-		This is the name under which your library will be imported in documentation comments.

 ## Building packages